MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 :::row:::
    :::column span="2":::
    <a id="delete-work-items-in-this-project-permission"></a>
-   Delete and restore work items or Delete work items in this project.
+   Delete and restore work items or Delete work items in this project. <br />
    `Project, WORK_ITEM_DELETE`
    :::column-end:::
    :::column span="2":::